 - Every parking garage is personally researched by Margot

 Why pay a king’s ransom to park your car in NYC?
-Isn’t it a lot less stressful to plan ahead, know your rates, and eliminate parking surprises?
+Isn’t it a lot less stressful to plan, know your rates, and cut parking surprises?

 I purchased two parking guides as a gift for the first two readers to post a comment on this article.
 This is a resource you don’t want to be without.